 John has served on the Board of Directors since the beginning of RPA.
-He graduated from Willamette High School in Eugene, OR, going on to get his degree at the University of Oregon where he played for the school’s football team in the 2001 – 2003 seasons, earning academic honors and contributing to the Duck’s 2001 Pac-10 Championship.
-While going to school fulltime and working, John continued working with the students at Willamette assisting with their Children’s Miracle Network fundraising efforts.
-He would eventually go to work at PeaceHealth Medical Center as their Children’s Miracle Network Hospitals Program Director, running campaigns with national corporate partners and advising students groups at the UO and OSU that also raised funds for their local children’s hospital.
-Now the owner of his own philanthropic video production company he travels to children’s hospitals all around the country to help patient families share their stories and help hospital foundations enhancing their marketing and capital campaigns.
-In the fall of 2014 John was inducted into the University of Oregon Sports Hall of Fame with his Fiesta Bowl teammates.
+He graduated from Willamette High School in Eugene, OR, and then earned a degree at the University of Oregon where he played for the school’s football team in the 2001 – 2003 seasons, earning academic honors and contributing to the Duck’s 2001 Pac-10 Championship.
+While going to school full time and working, John continued volunteering with the students at Willamette by assisting with their Children’s Miracle Network fundraising efforts.
+He would eventually go to work at PeaceHealth Medical Center as their Children’s Miracle Network Hospitals Program Director, running campaigns with national corporate partners and advising student groups at the UO and OSU that also raised funds for their local children’s hospital.
+Now the owner of his own philanthropic video production company, he travels to children’s hospitals all around the country to help patients and their families share their stories and help hospital foundations enhance their marketing and capital campaigns.
+In the fall of 2014, John was inducted into the University of Oregon Sports Hall of Fame with his Fiesta Bowl teammates.

-I graduated from Oregon State University with a Bachelor’s Degree in Healthcare Administration.
-I have worked at Salem Clinic, in Salem Oregon for over 23 years and I am currently the Director of Information Systems.
-In my free time, I have volunteered as a coach in several different sports within the Kid’s Inc. organization in Dallas, Oregon.
-I have been married for 21 years to Toni, and have three kids, ages 16, 14 and 11.
-All of my kids attend a public school in Dallas, Oregon.
-I was brought up in the public schools, my wife is a counselor at Dallas High School, my brother and his wife work for the Silver Falls School District.
-With these ties to the public school system, you can see that I believe in public schools.
-Still, I also think that not every student fits in the traditional school model and RPA affords other students another opportunity to be successful.
-Go Beavs!
+John graduated from Oregon State University with a Bachelor’s Degree in Healthcare Administration.
+John has worked at Salem Clinic, in Salem, Oregon for over 24 years and he currently works as the Director of Information Systems.
+In his free time, he has volunteered as a coach in several different sports within the Kid’s Inc. organization in Dallas, Oregon.
+John has been married for 22 years to Toni, and together they have three children, ages 17, 15 and 12.
+All of his kids attend a public school in Dallas, Oregon.
+John was brought up in public schools, his wife is a counselor at Dallas High School, his brother and sister-in-law both work for the Silver Falls School District.
+These close ties to the public school system have informed John’s longstanding commitment to public schools, but he recognizes that not every student fits into the traditional public school model.
+That’s why John is happy to serve on the PLI board, supporting an innovative public charter school model that affords students with unique interests and needs an opportunity to be successful.

 As a long standing member of the community, Andres is currently a principal of Workhorse-Solutions LLC.
 Workhorse Solutions provides consulting services to the resort and recreational real estate industry.
 Previously, Andres was President and Chief Executive Officer of JELD-WEN Development, Inc. which is part of the JELD-WEN family of companies that run local resorts as Eagle Crest Resort, Brasada Ranch and more.
 Andres brings to RPA his vast experience including serving as the Former Director of High Desert Museum, Former Director of the Redmond Boys & Girls Club, Former Director of Deschutes County Fairgrounds Association, Past President and Director of Redmond Chamber of Commerce and Former Chairman of the Deschutes County Budget Committee.
 He has been awarded Redmond First Citizen and Central Oregon’s Business Person of the Year in 1993.
 He has been an educator and coach at Northern Illinois University, Elmhurst High School and Elmhurst College.
 He and his wife Jinny have two married children.
 They are also owners of Sisters View Clydesdales and own a 120 acre farm.